wagtail-deprecated/wagtaildemo/README.md

 having earlier versions around seems to cause pre-1.4-style settings.py and urls.py files to be generated alongside the new ones.)

-*Note to users outside Torchbox:* The Vagrantfile references http://vmimages.torchbox.com/django-base.box, an internal-only URL to a prebuilt Vagrant box built according to https://github.com/torchbox/vagrant-django-base .
-You should either build and host this yourself, or simply use http://files.vagrantup.com/lucid32.box instead (all of the build scripts for getting from lucid32 to django-base are bundled in this project too).

 To start a new project, run the following commands:

     django-admin.py startproject --template https://github.com/torchbox/vagrant-django-template/zipball/master --name=Vagrantfile myproject